The Beginner's Guide To Modern Persona

 There are six mainline games in the series, and they’re mostly split between Classic and Modern.
 Classic Persona encompasses dungeon crawling, negotiating with demons, and fusion.
 The Classic Persona games include Revelations: Persona, Persona 2: Innocent Sin, and Persona 2: Eternal Punishment.
 Modern Persona games focus on a blend of dungeon crawling and socializing.
 The Modern Persona games are Persona 3, Persona 4, and Persona 5.
 Each of the six games has a unique story and cast, but all of them take place within the same in-game universe.
 With the exception of Persona 2: Eternal Punishment being a direct sequel to Persona 2: Innocent Sin, along with games making small references to one another, you won’t be confused or lost playing one game before the others.
 This is of course only true when discussing the main six titles.
 Once you delve into the spinoffs, you’re asking for a lot more detail that this guide will not be covering.

 Another thing to mention here is that these upcoming re-releases include additional features and content, as noted by their subtitles.
 Persona 4 Golden & Persona 5 Royal have additional gameplay improvements, more Personas, and more story content.
 Persona 3 is a bit of an oddball in this regard, as the original released in 2006 on the PlayStation 2, with a re-release on the same system in 2008 (Persona 3 FES) and a second re-release in 2009 for the PSP (Persona 3 Portable).
 FES added similar updates like Golden & Royal, while Portable removed the extra story and 3D overworld, but added the option of controlling your party members in battle as well as being able to play as a female main character, complete with unique social interactions and vice-versa.
-There’s debate on which version of Persona 3 is the better version, and while they have pros and cons, I believe Persona 3 Portable to be the much more accessible game due to its scaled-down nature and gameplay more suited to RPG newcomers.
+There’s debate as to which version of Persona 3 is the better version, and while each one has pros and cons, I believe Persona 3 Portable to be the much more accessible game due to its scaled-down nature and gameplay more suited to RPG newcomers.

 This rundown was mostly meant as a crash course on the basic structure behind the games and a little info about the naming.
 It’s by no means the full story, but hopefully you understand the series a bit more.
 Regarding the guide itself; I’ll try my best to help you through the basics of the Modern games so you as the newcomer will be better equipped to enjoy them on your own.
 This isn’t a day-to-day breakdown of every in-game action you should take to get “the perfect run.”
-I’ll break down the core gameplay loop, general Modern Persona tips and tricks, and then some specific Persona 5 Royal info to help newcomers.
+I’ll break down the core gameplay loop, general Modern Persona tips and tricks, and then some specific game info to help newcomers.
 Now then, let’s get things started!

 The Basics of Socializing and Combat

-This is the breakdown of Modern Persona.
 As stated earlier, Modern Persona focuses on the blending of dungeon crawling and turn-based RPG battles with character building and socializing.
 “Oh wonderful guide maker, please explain why I must socialize?”
 Here’s the beauty of Modern Persona’s gameplay systems: the games are about managing an in-game calendar system, as spending time socializing directly affects your dungeon crawling and RPG battles.
 In P3P and P4G, these social elements are called Social Links, and in P5R they are called Confidants.
 Each one corresponds to a different Arcana that represents the different categories of Personas in the games.
 As you spend time with your social partners, you rank up their Social Link/Confidant, which provides bonus experience when fusing new Personas of those same Arcana.

 Let me give an example: Let’s say I want to fuse the Persona “Jack Frost,” who is under the Magician Arcana.
 I could just fuse two of my current Persona, make Jack Frost, and be on my way.
 But instead, let’s say I choose to hang out a few times with my Social Link or Confidant that represents the Magician Arcana first.
 Now my Magician Arcana is, for example, Rank 3.
 If I go to fuse Jack Frost with Magician Arcana being a higher rank, that grants me bonus experience points which will net Jack Frost additional stats or skills for use in battle.
 So now the gameplay loop is building up your social Ranks and then utilizing that bonus experience to maximize your Persona loadouts.